Expert House Rewire Services in Cardiff – Quality You Can Trust

 • The type of flooring installed on the first floor.

-What happens on day one depends on whether you’re staying in the property.
+What happens on day one depends on whether you’re staying in the property whilst the rewire takes place.
 If you are, we will keep lighting and power where you need it.
 If you’ve moved out, we’ll shut off the existing installation and make a temporary supply so we can work.

 Day one usually starts with removing all the upstairs ceiling lights.
 We’ll install all the new wiring for the upstairs lights and switches.
 We’ll also run wiring for the landing smoke detector, bathroom extractor fan, shower, and any power to the loft.
 The idea is to start at the top and work down.